swang1021/WDBC/README.md

 **wdbc.new** is a subset of the WDBC dataset that we create to be used in our real data study, with 344 benign subjects and 86 malignant subjects, so the disease prevalence is 0.2.

-## About wdbc.ci file
+## wdbc.YI.R

-**wdbc.ci** is the .R file that contains the R code for our study.
+**wdbc.YI.R** is the R code for calculating the confidence intervals for the Youden Index with verification biased data.

-1. To run the code and replicate our results in the paper, first install and load R packages *rocbc*, *ThresholdROC* and *dplyr*.
+1. To run the code and replicate our results in the paper (1), first install and load R packages *rocbc*, *ThresholdROC* and *dplyr*.
 2. Load dataset 'wdbc.new'.
 3. Calculate **jc**, which contains the true values of J and cutoff point for all biomarkers using complete data.
 4. **wdbc.ci** is the main function to compute the CIs.
 It requires 5 arguments: